hrithiksagar/Engineering4AIML_Resources/Notes from Group/readme.md

         -   A very intuitive way of understanding vector embeddings in general, their strengths and weaknesses.
 One thing that I liked about the article a lot is that they use an actual example instead of just doing theory.
     3. Notes from Group/3.
 DeepSpeed Under the Hood_ Revolutionising AI with Large-Scale Model Training _ by Srikaran _ Medium.pdf
         -   A brilliant guide on how large scale training works.
+    4. Notes from Group/4.
+Making Deep Learning go Brrrr From First Principles.pdf
+        -   A shorter, but much more intuitive guide on how GPU's in general work.
+A Real Eye Opener, the analogies are 😍